kubernetes/contributor-site/content/en/blog/2023/from-zero-to-subproject-lead.md

 date: 2023-03-29
 slug: from-zero-to-k8s-subproject-lead
 author: "Ala Dewberry (VMware)"
+description: "Getting started in any open-source community can be daunting, especially if it’s a big one like Kubernetes.
+I wrote this post to share my..."
 ---
 Getting started in any open-source community can be daunting, especially if it’s a big one like Kubernetes.
 I wrote this post to share my experience and encourage others to join up.
 All it takes is some curiosity and a willingness to show up!